Our House System

 Each Mentor Group belongs to a House that is under the care of a House Leader.

-The Wellbeing team also consists of psychologists and wellbeing counsellors who are available to provide professional advice to students.
+The Wellbeing team also consists of psychologists and counsellors who are available to provide professional advice to students.

 House system structure